-Nancy Pelosi announces she will run for reelection in 2024
+Nancy Pelosi announces she will run for re-election in 2024

 The former speaker and longtime Democratic congresswoman will seek another term after much speculation